Transitioning from Blueprint to Stencil

 Q: How do I confirm my products have transferred over correctly?

 A: Your store’s theme is simply a “skin” that is applied to the underlying product catalog; no product data is affected when switching themes or theme platforms (Blueprint or Stencil).

 Q: Can I go back to Blueprint after opting in to Stencil?

 A: You will retain your previously purchased Blueprint themes.
-It is possible to go back to that theme, but the Blueprint marketplace is unavailable.
+It is possible to go back to those themes, but the Blueprint marketplace is unavailable.